 Students may propose seminars on topics of special interest to them to the Committee on the Course of Study.
 In making such applications, the initiators develop reading lists and formal structures for the course and solicit the participation of a member or members of the faculty.
 If approved, student-initiated seminars count as regular courses within an individual's program of study.
 They do not satisfy distribution requirements.
 Inquiries should be directed to the Office of the Dean of the College.

 Recent student-initiated seminars have included Computer Graphics and Rendering, The History of Welfare, Contemporary American Indians, Transition in the Caribbean, and Concept Design.

 Undergraduates of high academic standing are encouraged to enroll in graduate courses that are well suited to their programs of study.
-A student wishing to enroll in a graduate course should obtain approval from the instructor of the course, as well as from the appropriate departmental representative and residential college dean.
+A student wishing to enroll in a graduate course should obtain approval from the instructor of the course, as well as from the appropriate director of undergraduate studies and residential college dean.
 Undergraduates must submit written graded work for graduate courses, and all assignments must be completed by dean's date unless prior approval for an extension is granted by a residential college dean.
 Graduate courses do not satisfy undergraduate distribution area requirements.

 Auditing a Course

 A student may be permitted to audit a single course in any term, provided that the course permits the audit grading option and the student receives permission from the course instructor.
 Prior to enrolling in a course on an audit basis, a student should confirm the instructor's requirements for receiving audit credit.
 This typically involves writing a course paper or successfully completing the final examination, but requirements vary from course to course.
 A course enrollment sheet, signed by the student's dean or assistant dean, must be submitted to the Registrar's office prior to the drop deadline in the ninth week of the term in order to select the audit grading option.